Codehouse-OU/review-gpt/README.md

 - `GH_API`: To change the GitHub API (useful for on-premise GitHub instances).
 - `PROMPT`: To adjust the system prompt that the OpenAI model receives.
+- `LABEL`: To override the label `bot_reviewed` that the bot puts on the pull request.

 ### Docker Compose Configuration